Welcome to The Chicken Thigh Guy.

 To make our chicken nuggets, we’re going to make a ground chicken that’s really more of a chicken sausage, coat it in a simple breading, and fry it until it’s crispy.
 It’s fast, delicious, and kind of hard to stop eating once you start.

-One note, these are salty.
-They’re meant to be salty – bothe because chicken nuggets are salty, but also because the salt is key to making the process work .
-You can cut back a little on the salt, but the salt in the chicken mixture is what gives it the bouncy and sticky texture you need for it to hold together in the fryer.
+One note, these are a little salty.
+They’re meant to be a little salty – bothe because chicken nuggets are salty, but also because the salt is key to making the shaping process work .
+You can cut back on the salt, but the salt in the chicken mixture is what gives it the bouncy and sticky texture you need for it to hold together in the fryer.

 Chicken Thigh NuggetsCourse: Snacks, MainCuisine: AmericanDifficulty: Medium